DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 - Learnable (by using V/OCT and GATE attached to an external MIDI controller) OPerator BREAKPOINT setting (per operator).
 - "Keyboard" split & response range, adjustable from "Preferences".
 - Mod key (default is left Control / left Command on MacOS X computers) can be customized from "Preferences".
 - Motorized potentiometers, adjustable from "Preferences".
+OUTPUT LEVEL potentiometer isn't motorized.
+- VCV Rack 2 Presets (.vcvm) support: Not supported (due to very huge amount of saved datas).
+- VCV Rack 2 Modules Selections (.vcvs) support: Not supported (due to very huge amount of saved datas).
 - Quick boot feature: on first installation in the rack, on full reset to factory (**Initialize** command, from right click menu).

 ---